Terra Sabaea: Glaciers

 Mesa in Ismenius Lacus quadrangle, as seen by CTX.
 Mesa has several glaciers eroding it.
 One of the glaciers is seen in greater detail in the next two images from HiRISE.

 Glacier as seen by HiRISE under the HiWish program.
 Area in rectangle is enlarged in the next photo.
 Zone of accumulation of snow at the top.
 Glacier is moving down valley, then spreading out on plain.
 Evidence for flow comes from the many lines on surface.
 Location is in Protonilus Mensae in Ismenius Lacus quadrangle.

 Enlargement of area in rectangle of the previous image.
 On Earth the ridge would be called the terminal moraine of an alpine glacier.
 Picture taken with HiRISE under the HiWish program.

-Remains of glaciers, as seen by HiRISE under the HiWish program.

-End of a glacier, as seen by HiRISE under HiWish program.
-Surface to the right of the end moraine exhibits patterned ground which is common where ground water has frozen.

-Wide CTX view showing mesa and buttes with lobate debris aprons and lineated valley fill around them.
-Location is Ismenius Lacus quadrangle.

-Close-up of lineated valley fill (LVF), as seen by HiRISE under HiWish program.
-Note: this is an enlargement of the previous CTX image.

-Wide view of Lineated Valley Fill, as seen by HiRISE under HiWish program Location is Ismenius Lacus quadrangle.

-Enlarged view of brain terrain on the surface of Lineated Valley Fill, as seen by HiRISE under HiWish program Location is Ismenius Lacus quadrangle.

-Close, color view of Lineated Valley Fill, as seen by HiRISE under HiWish program Location is Ismenius Lacus quadrangle.